testsabirweb/kids_chess/README.md

 ## 🚀 Live Demo

-Visit the live site: [Your GitHub Pages URL]
+Visit the live site: [https://testsabirweb.github.io/kids_chess/]

 ## 📱 How to Use